polkadot-fellows/runtimes/pallets/rc-migrator/src/accounts.md

 The **important invariant** here is that the DOT/KSM **total issuance** reported by RC pre-migration matches the total issuance reported by AH post-migration.

-To achieve this, we implement the followint arithmetic algorithm:
+To achieve this, we implement the following arithmetic algorithm:

 After all accounts (including checking account) are migrated from RC to AH: